• Skip to primary navigation

 No. They are different.
 They are salty, and you can feel that you are eating something based on cheese.
 Although they are crispy, they're not as crisp as authentic waffles.

-So if you can't eat the real thing or a nut-based alternative such as these keto waffles (which are much closer to the real thing), chaffles are a valid option.
+Having said that, they do scratch that itch.
+When you eat them topped with sugar-free maple syrup, you get the pleasurable experience of eating waffles.
+So, if you can't eat the real thing or a nut-based alternative such as these keto waffles (which are much closer to the real thing), chaffles are a valid option.

 Are they eggy?

+Not at all.
+If anything about these waffles is bothersome, it's not the eggs.
+It's the cheese.
 You're basically eating fried cheese masked with vanilla and maple.
 It's still delicious, but there's a disconnect between the salty cheesiness and the waffle sweetness.

-Should I add a sweetener to the batter?
+Should I add a sweetener?

 I don't add any sweetener because I drizzle the chaffles with sugar-free maple syrup.